pagkly/Zed/Investopedia/Investing/Correlation Coefficient.md

 \end{aligned}
 $$

-Standard deviation is a measure of the [dispersion](https://www.investopedia.com/terms/d/dispersion.asp) of data from its average.
+[[Standard Deviation]] is a measure of the [dispersion](https://www.investopedia.com/terms/d/dispersion.asp) of data from its average.
 Covariance is a measure of how two variables change together, but its magnitude is unbounded, so it is difficult to interpret.
 By dividing covariance by the product of the two standard deviations, one can calculate the normalized version of the statistic.
 This is the correlation coefficient.

 ## Frequently Asked Questions